GeoPythonn/ML-for-EO-Data/README.md

 # ML-for-EO-Data
-This repository contains the results of my ML learning attempts for EO data.
-The code will be updated soon to reflect my new insights.
+This repository houses my ML learning efforts for EO data.
+Hopefully, the code will revised shortly in light of my new discoveries.